 (2) the socio-cultural recontextualisations.

 The aim of the project is to provide case studies for the first time for the desideratum of German song research in a European context through an interdisciplinary anthology based on two workshops.
-The Königsberg Musikalische Kürbishütte and Heinrich Albert’s Arien (1638-1650), that contain many translations of Italian and French texts and music that have not yet been fully identified, will be discussed and analysed in a workshop at the DHI Rome in 2020.
+The Königsberg Musikalische Kürbishütte and Heinrich Albert’s Arien (1638-1650), that contain many translations of Italian and French texts and music that have not yet been fully identified, will be discussed and analysed in a work meeting at the DHI Rome in 2020.

 The project is based at the University of Tübingen where it is managed and worked on by Dr Astrid Dröse.